 source files contain comments that specify kernel commits that are known to be

 project in AOSP.
-Therefore, passing the tests on a kernel tree that's derived
+Therefore, passing the tests on a kernel is simply a matter of

 Documenting commits and adding tests